-Heads Up Football - KYF® 2017
+USA Football Coach Certification - KYF® 2022

-This season KYF® is continuing USA Football's Heads Up Football® Training Curriculum for all teams at all levels of the league.
+This season KYF® is continuing USA Football's Coach Certification Training Curriculum for all teams at all levels of the league.
 Each and every coach will undergo this evolving training, which is a live and in-person clinic including live drills for the coaches.
 USA Football and KYF® are dedicated to developing a better, safer game.

-The Curriculum is composed of five pillars:
+The Curriculum is composed of multiple pillars: